Bedruthan Steps to Porthcothan circular walk

 Porthcothan Mill is recorded in 1813 and again in the early 1900s implying it was in use throughout Victorian times and possibly before.
 It was used to grid corn.
 A mill leat ran along the edge of the floodplain from the confluence of two streams further up the valley to just above the mill.

 25. Cross the stone bridge and follow the path to reach a track.
-Turn left onto the track and walk a few paces to reach a series of wooden steps leading up to a wooden rail on the right.
+Turn left onto the track and walk a short distance to reach a path on the right with series of wooden steps leading up to a wooden rail.

 The stone bridge which is now part of the public footpath is thought to be a packhorse bridge dating from mediaeval times.